 - Charge: A knight is well trained in the use of a lance.
 When fighting from a mount and charging, a knight inflicts triple damage upon a successful hit when wielding a lance.

 Starting at 3rd level, the mere presence of a knight upon the field of battle can alter the mood of armies and change the tide of combat.
 This gives the knight the ability to inspire companions and followers.
-Any person friendly to a knight’s immediate endeavor gains a bonus to hit equal to the knight’s charisma modifier.
-This ability can be used once per day and lasts a number of rounds equal to the knight’s level.
+Any person friendly to a knight’s immediate endeavour gains advantage on attack rolls.
+This ability can be used once per day and lasts 1 minute.
 The number of persons that are affected increases as the knight gains levels.
 At 1st level, the knight can affect up to 12 creatures.
 The ability affects up to 25 creatures at 3rd level, up to 50 creatures at 5th level, up to 250 creatures at 7th level, up to 1000 creatures at 9th level, up to 5,000 creatures at 12th level and 20,000 creatures at 16thlevel.
 This ability cannot be used in conjunction with embolden or demoralize.

 Starting at 3rd level, you can menace your foes, foiling their attacks and punishing them for harming others.
 When you hit a creature with a melee weapon attack, you can mark the creature until the end of your next turn.
 This effect ends early if you are incapacitated or you die, or if someone else marks the creature.